PowerDNS/pdns/pdns/docs/markdown/authoritative/dnssec.md

 * `check-zone ZONE`: Check a zone for DNSSEC correctness.
 Main goals is to check if the auth flag is set correctly.
 * `check-all-zones`: Check all zones for DNSSEC correctness.
 Added in 3.1.
 * `deactivate-zone-key ZONE KEY-ID`: Deactivate a key with id KEY-ID within a zone called ZONE.
+* `disable-dnssec ZONE`: Deactivate all keys and unset PRESIGNED in ZONE.
 * `export-zone-dnskey ZONE KEY-ID`: Export to standard output DNSKEY and DS of key with key id KEY-ID within zone called ZONE.
 * `export-zone-key ZONE KEY-ID`: Export to standard output full (private) key with key id KEY-ID within zone called ZONE.
 The format used is compatible with BIND and NSD/LDNS.
 * `hash-zone-record ZONE RECORDNAME`: